agouch/SWE-6733---Outdora/README.md

   - Error message for failed login with invalid user login information
   - Secure user information handling
 - **Estimated in Story Points:** 21
+- **Rationale:** The implementation of a secure backend for user login is critical to ensuring the protection of user data and maintaining a seamless user experience.
+This task involves integrating robust validation mechanisms, establishing secure database interactions, and implementing error handling to enhance security and usability.
+The complexity and effort involved in developing these functionalities justify the assigned story points.
+Successful completion of this user story lays a solid foundation for building trust with users by prioritizing their data security and authentication experience.

 #### Implement Single Sign-On

 **User Story:**
 As a user, I want to log in using my social media accounts so that I can access the application without having to create a new account.